aws-samples/ml-model-serving-on-sagemaker-bring-your-own-ensemble/README.md

 This git repo was developed based on the git repository [Amazon SageMaker Local Mode Examples](https://github.com/aws-samples/amazon-sagemaker-local-mode), which shows different examples of running SageMaker Training and Serving in local instance/machine.

-In this git repo, we added examples of running the SageMaker Training and Hosting jobs on SageMaker Notebook Instances using **local** mode with some commonly used frameworks, e.g. Scikit Learn, XGBoost, bring your own algorithm and etc.
+In this git repo, we added examples of running the SageMaker Training and Hosting jobs using Jupyter Notebook (On SageMaker Studio, Notebook instance or your local environment) using **local** mode with some commonly used frameworks, e.g. Scikit Learn, XGBoost, bring your own algorithm and etc.

 For more details, please refer to the original git repository or read the Machine Learning Blog post at: TBD